 With 2020, and hopefully the worst of COVID-19, in the rear-view mirror, many of us are thinking about our goals for the year ahead.
 And while there is still some uncertainty, it’s always worth being clear on what you want to achieve.

-With 2020 upon us, many of us are thinking about our goals for the year ahead, and that should include your finances too.
-At this time of year, you’ll no doubt be inundated with advice on everything from health to career, but it’s simply not possible to change all your habits at once.
+At this time of year, we are inundated with advice on everything from career to fitness, but it’s not possible to change all your habits at once.

 - Set your goal and write it down

 Choose an area of your finances that you want to focus on.
 It could be anything that will improve your financial position, from saving a little extra to building up your super or even starting on your investment journey.

 Research shows that only 8% of us achieve our New Year’s Resolutions, and your chances of success may well be determined at the goal-setting stage.
 It’s important that your goal is clear, focused, and attainable.
 For example, saying “I want to save more money” is not enough, you need to break it down to a smaller, defined goal that you can achieve sooner, e.g., I want to save $1,000 extra in January.

 It is critical that you write this goal down, and put it somewhere prominent, where you will see it all the time.
 It might sound simple, but a long-term study by Yale University showed that people who wrote their goals down significantly outperformed those who didn’t.

 Your future earning potential is likely to be your single biggest asset; a 45-year career at today’s average wage would see you bringing in around $3.7 million, and there are options to grow this figure if you are prepared to invest in yourself.